Concordium/concordium-dapp-examples/trackAndTrace/indexer/README.md

-## Track and trace indexer
+## Track and trace indexer and server

 There are two binaries in this project.
-An `indexer` that indexes data into a database and a `server` that serves data from the database.
+An `indexer` that indexes data into a database and a `server`.
+The `server` serves the track and trace front end files and exposes:
+- two endpoints to query data from the database.
+- an endpoint for submitting sponsored transactions.

 ## Prerequisites